Gene C. Reid Park: History

 In 1925, the City of Tucson obtained a 480-acre parcel of land from the State of Arizona to create a park and golf course.
 The land was either purchased directly by the city fathers or was bought by Willis E. and Laura Barnum and turned over to city officials.
 The L-shaped park, which is one mile in width and length with a half-mile-square neighborhood in its northwest corner, was named for prominent railroad executive and Tucson citizen Epes Randolph, who died in 1921.

 In 1978 the western third of Randolph Park was renamed for the City of Tucson’s first parks director, Gene C. Reid, upon his retirement.
 In over thirty years as director Reid expanded Tucson's park system from 8 to 84 parks and made significant additions to Randolf.
 Reid oversaw the addition of the DeMeester Outdoor Performance Center, the zoo, the expansion and renovation of Randolf Golf Course, and the excavation of two lakes which doubled as irrigation reservoirs.
 The zoo and lakes also bear Reid's name.
 The recreation center and golf complex remain named after Randolph.

 Sports and performance venues

 Hi Corbett Field

 Randolph Municipal Baseball Park opened in 1928 near Randolph Park's center.
 A baseball stadium constructed at the site in 1937 was later named for Hiram Corbett, who worked with Cleveland Indians owner Bill Veeck to bring the Indians to Tucson for spring training.
 The Indians used Hi Corbett Field from 1945 until 1992.
-From 1969 until 1997, the stadium was also used by the Triple-A Tucson Toros.
+From 1969 until 1997, the stadium was also used by the Tucson Cowboys & Triple-A Tucson Toros.
 In 1993 the expansion Colorado Rockies began using the stadium for spring training, staying through 2010.
 The stadium became home to the University of Arizona Wildcats in 2012.
 In their first season at Hi Corbett, the Wildcats won the 2012 College World Series.